 Shop Concord Gift Card Program

 The City of Concord and Greater Concord Chamber of Commerce launched Shop Concord, a community e-gift card program that is free to businesses, to help businesses increase sales while also keeping dollars local.
-Originally launched November 25 with a special promotion for consumers, the e-gift cards are purchasable through a centralized Yiftee community card website and redeemable at any participating Concord business.
+Originally launched in November 2020 around Thanksgiving with a special promotion for consumers, the e-gift cards are purchasable through a centralized Yiftee community card website and redeemable at any participating Concord business.

 Temporary and Permanent Outdoor Operations